Styling and Features Documentation

 There are some cases in which you may need to add css styling that only applies to your page.
 This is a feature that is not yet widely used but can come in handy!

-• To use this feature, in the 'global variables' at the top of your md add a page variable and set it to a string value without spaces that describes your page.
-Keep in mind, you can reuse the same specific styles with the same name on other pages.
+pagevariable and set it to a string value without spaces that describes your page.
+Keep in mind, you can reuse the same specific styles with the same name on other pages. - This essentially wraps your content in an ID called

-• Then in the css file (site/static/style.css), find the section labeled PAGE SPECIFIC STYLING and place your css rules here.
+your-string-value-page.
+(Note the-pagegets added on by the parser.) - Then in the css file (site/static/style.css), find the section labeled PAGE SPECIFIC STYLING and place your css rules here.